xandeer/100-days-of-code/log.md

 1. Sorted Union.
 2. Convert HTML.
 3. Spinal Case.
+4. Finished FlappyBird.

 ### Thoughts

 1. I made a mistake with its test case, it really wasted my much time.
 2. Learned a new usage of `String.prototype.replace`, we can put a `function` as its second param.
 3. Reviewed `String.prototype.replace`.
+4. Optimize the codes step by step.
+If I meet a problem, I'd just solve it.